 The CDF begins at 0 for negative values, moving steadily towards 1 as the random variable’s value rises.
 For discrete random variables, the CDF increases in steps corresponding to the probabilities of each possible outcome.
 For continuous random variables, it increases smoothly, reflecting the accumulated probabilities across different intervals.

 The CDF would demonstrate the likelihood of discovering a male with a height less than or equal to a certain value, such as 5 ‘9″, using the male heights example from before.
-The CDF allows us to respond to questions like “What percentage of adult males is shorter than 5 ‘9” by presenting cumulative probability.
+By presenting cumulative probability, the CDF allows us to respond to questions like “What percentage of adult males is shorter than 5 ‘9”?

 Understanding how the Probability Density Function (PDF) vs Cumulative Distribution Function (CDF) interact is essential for comprehending how random variables behave and how their distributions work.
 Both functions provide complementary insights into the probabilities of the random variable’s values.